rbrtotavio/rbrtotavio/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-A Motorola test result dashboard (Python).
+A Motorola test result dashboard (Python/GoogleBigQuery/GoogleDataStudio).
 - 🌱 I’m currently learning ...
 Artificial Inteligence
 - 👯 I’m looking to collaborate on ...
 Mobile Development
 - 🤔 I’m looking for help with ...
 Backend Development